 - Address to have parking permit sent to.

 Trinity Washington University utilizes IPTV to provide residential students with cable.
 Students may connect with IPTV by using their personal computer and ethernet cord (RECOMMENDED) or through their TV using a cable box provided by the Office of Campus Housing.

-The cable box lottery for first year students will take place on Sunday, August 17, 2014 and on Monday, August 25, 2014 for upperclassmen and graduate students.
+The cable box lottery for first year students will take place on Monday, January 12, 2015.
 Each student that wishes to receive a cable box may fill out the cable box lottery form on their move-in day and return it to their RC.
 Please note that there are not enough cable boxes for each student that wants one so it is recommended that you invest in a personal computer and ethernet cord.